Loop312/compose-keyhandler/README.md

 ## 1. About the Project: Compose KeyHandler 🚀

-This section introduces the library and highlights its core features.

-> **Compose KeyHandler** is a modern, lifecycle-aware library for handling keyboard input in **Jetpack Compose/Compose Multiplatform**.
+ **Compose KeyHandler** is a modern, lifecycle-aware library for handling keyboard input in **Jetpack Compose/Compose Multiplatform**.
 It provides a clean, Type-Safe Builder (DSL) to define single-key presses, complex key combinations, and continuous actions without manually tracking key states or managing coroutine loops.

->
-> ### Core Features:
+ ### Core Features:
 >
 >   * **DSL-Driven Configuration:** Map keys and combos using expressive blocks like `onPress { ... }` and `onHold { ... }`.
 >   * **Lifecycle-Aware Holds:** Use the **`KeyHandlerHost`** composable to safely manage continuous **`ON_HOLD`** actions, preventing resource leaks and ensuring KMP stability.